-- In Liberia, MCSP trained clinical mentors on gender-responsive teaching methods to improve the gender-sensitivity of teaching practices.
-In addition to gender-responsive curricula, the program also - integrated learning objectives on gender sensitivity, gender as a determinant of health, GBV, and female genital mutilation and into pre-service training for health providers and built skills of providers in these areas.
-From March 2018, MCSP trained and supported peer FP providers to provide family planning counseling and modern contraceptive methods to 219 students.
+• In Liberia, MCSP trained clinical mentors on gender-responsive teaching methods to improve the gender-sensitivity of teaching practices.
+In addition to gender-responsive curricula, the program also integrated learning objectives on gender sensitivity, gender as a determinant of health, GBV, and female genital mutilation and into pre-service training for health providers and built skills of providers in these areas.
+From March 2018, MCSP trained 45 students as peer FP providers.
+These peer providers reached 219 persons with FP counseling and modern contraceptive methods.

 MCSP also trained 10 students from Tubman National Institute of Medical Arts as Gender Ambassadors who educated 150 students and staff about FP methods, sexual harassment prevention, and available school support for pregnant students.